On the Mark

 We had our bowling shoes on and the scorecard set up.
-My grandson picked up his ball and threw it down the lane.
-It rode the gutter all the way down and missed the mark.
-None of us are good bowlers, but we always have fun laughing with each other.
-At times, some of the pins fall, and occasionally when the ball hits the right mark, one of us makes a strike.
-Still, we are happy just hanging out together, two teenagers and two Grammys enjoying the day.
+My grandson picked up his ball and rolled it down the lane, but it rode the gutter all the way down and missed the mark.
+None of us are good bowlers, but we enjoy laughing with each other.
+At times, some of the pins fall, and occasionally, one of us scores a strike.
+Still, we are happy just hanging out together–two teenagers and two Grammys enjoying the day.

 For all have sinned and fall short of the Glory of God.